major/major.io/content/post/2014-08-19-audit-rhelcentos-6-security-benchmarks-ansible.md

 Level 1 requirements provide good security improvements without a tremendous amount of intrusion into production workloads.
 With that said, they can still cause issues.

 Level 2 requirements provide stronger security improvements but they can adversely affect production server environments.
-This is where you find things like [SELinux][7], [AIDE][8] (including disabling prelinking), and some [kernel tweaks for IPv6][9].
+This is where you find things like SELinux, AIDE (including disabling prelinking), and some kernel tweaks for IPv6.

 ### How to use it